Winnipeg: Crime

-From 2007 to 2011, Winnipeg was the "murder capital" of Canada, with the highest per-capita rate of homicides; as of 2019 it is in second place, behind Thunder Bay.
-Winnipeg had the 13th-highest violent crime index in Canada, and the highest robbery rate.
+From 2007 to 2011, Winnipeg was the "murder capital" of Canada, with the highest per-capita rate of homicides; as of 2022, with a homicide rate of 7.2 per 100,000, it is in second place, behind Thunder Bay (13.7 per 100,000).
+In 2019, Winnipeg had the 13th-highest violent crime index in Canada, and the highest robbery rate.
 Winnipeg was the "violent crime capital" of Canada in 2020 according to the Statistics Canada police-reported violent crime severity index.
 Despite high overall violent crime rates, crime in Winnipeg is mostly concentrated in the inner city, which makes up only 19% of the population but was the site of 86.4% of the city's shootings, 66.5% of the robberies, 63.3% of the homicides and 59.5% of the sexual assaults in 2012.

 From the early 1990s to the mid-2000s, Winnipeg had a significant auto-theft problem, with the rate peaking at 2,165.0 per 100,000 residents in 2006 compared to 487 auto-thefts per 100,000 residents for Canada as a whole.
 To combat auto theft, Manitoba Public Insurance established financial incentives for motor vehicle owners to install ignition immobilizers in their vehicles, and now requires owners of high-risk vehicles to install immobilizers.
 These initiatives resulted in an 80% decrease in auto thefts between 2006 and 2011.

 As of 2018, the Winnipeg Police Service had 1,914 police officers, which is one officer per 551 city residents, and cost taxpayers $290,564,015.
 In November 2013, the national police union reviewed the Winnipeg Police Force and found high average response times for several categories of calls.
 In 2017, the city started to deal with an increasingly large methamphetamine problem, fuelling violent crime.

 Education

 Winnipeg has seven school divisions: Winnipeg School Division, St. James-Assiniboia School Division, Pembina Trails School Division, Seven Oaks School Division, Division Scolaire Franco-Manitobaine, River East Transcona School Division, and Louis Riel School Division.
 Winnipeg also has several religious and secular private schools.

 The University of Manitoba is the largest university in Manitoba.
 It was founded in 1877, making it Western Canada's first university.
 In a typical year, the university has 26,500 undergraduate students and 3,800 graduate students.
 Université de Saint-Boniface is the city's French-language university.
 The University of Winnipeg received its charter in 1967.
 Until 2007, it was an undergraduate institution that offered some joint graduate studies programs; it now offers independent graduate programs.
 The Canadian Mennonite University is a private Mennonite undergraduate university established in 1999.

-Winnipeg also has two independent colleges: Red River College Polytechnic and Booth University College.
+Winnipeg also has three independent colleges: Red River College Polytechnic, Manitoba Institute of Trades and Technology, and Booth University College.
 Red River College offers diploma, certificate, and apprenticeship programs and, starting in 2009, began offering some degree programs.
 Booth University College is a private Christian Salvation Army university college established in 1982.
 It offers mostly arts and seminary training.